 Ceramics

-I work intuitively, exploiting the characteristics of the clay through a variety of methods, from throwing and altering to handbuilding, slip casting and press-moulding, often in combination.
-My primary interests are form, contrast and texture.
-Each piece is a response to an idea and tends to evolve naturally during the making process, utilising a variety of surface decorating techniques, such as texturing and stamping, and often with applied elements such as lugs, handles, feet and lids, as seem appropriate to the form.
+In ceramics I worked intuitively, exploiting the characteristics of the clay through a variety of methods from throwing and altering to hand-building, slip casting and press-moulding, often in combination.
+My primary interests were form, contrast and texture.
+Each piece a response to an idea which tended to evolve naturally during the making process, utilising a variety of surface decorating techniques such as texturing and stamping, and often with applied elements such as lugs, handles, feet and lids, as seemed appropriate.

-I particularly love the process of Raku, with all the elements of surprise and spontanaity that it involves.
-Aside from the beautiful copper lustres and crackle whites of Raku, I prefer to keep surfaces unglazed, using texture and oxides or slips and burnishing as decoration.
+I particularly loved the process of Raku, with all the elements of surprise and spontaneity involved.
+Aside from the beautiful copper lustres and crackle whites of Raku, I prefered to keep surfaces unglazed, using texture and oxides or slips and burnishing as decoration.

-I particularly love the process of Raku, with all the elements of surprise and spontanaity that it involves.
-Aside from the beautiful copper lustres and crackle whites of Raku, I prefer to keep surfaces unglazed, using texture and oxides or slips and burnishing as decoration.
+I particularly loved the process of Raku, with all the elements of surprise and spontaneity involved.
+Aside from the beautiful copper lustres and crackle whites of Raku, I prefered to keep surfaces unglazed, using texture and oxides or slips and burnishing as decoration.

 Hannah & Pot